bobgautier/rjgtoys-xc/doc/source/overview.rst

 Overview
 ========

-XC encourages a structured, disciplined approach to use of exceptions: where they are raised, it reduces the overhead of declaring exceptions that are specific to a cause, and that contain information of use to the handler.
+XC encourages a structured, disciplined approach to use of exceptions: it reduces the overhead of declaring exceptions that are specific to a cause, and that contain information of use to the handler.
 That in turn makes it easier to write concise handlers.

-Detailed documentation for XC exceptions can be generated automatically by Sphinx.
+A Sphinx extension makes it easy to produce good documentation from properly declared exceptions.

 XC exceptions can be serialised into standard-compliant, language-independent JSON, which makes them easy to use in web APIs, even when the consumer is not written in Python.

 What's the problem this package solves?
 ---------------------------------------

+A good exception will be specific to its cause, and will carry information back to the handler that allows that cause to be identified, if necessary.

-It can be tedious to declare separate exception classes for every kind of situation that can occur, and that can lead to 'overloading' of exception classes - using a single class for multiple kinds of error.
+But it can be tedious to declare separate exception classes for every kind of situation that can occur, and that can lead to 'overloading' of exception classes - using a single class for multiple kinds of error.